Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/dsr/02_thordan/index.en.md

 After Sanctity of the Ward, Thordan reappears North and begins casting *Ultimate End* (which does not have a visible castbar).
 This is very-heavy raid-wide damage that needs to be mitigated.

-Thordan will flail around, doing two sets of Broad Swings.
-Each Broad Swing requires the party to dodge from behind Thordan to either his front-left or front-right, depending on which he cleaves first.
+Thordan will flail around, doing two sets of *Broad Swings*.
+Each *Broad Swing* requires the party to dodge from behind Thordan to either his front-left or front-right, depending on which he cleaves first.

 After both sets are complete, Thordan will cast *Aetheric Burst*, which serves as the hard enrage for this phase.